 A byproduct of tying one’s self-worth to external circumstances is that a person may feel they deserve to be beaten down for not succeeding.
 Didn’t get that job?
 Well, it’s because I’m trash.
 Relationship blew up?
 It’s because I’m a dumpster fire.
 Lost everything because I made a bad decision?
 I’m the worst person in the world.
 Let someone I love down?
 I don’t deserve love or compassion.

-All bullshit.
+Complete BS.
 That’s not a healthy or sustainable way to interact with the world.
 Guess what?
 Everyone loses jobs.
 Everyone loses relationships.
 Everyone makes bad decisions that cost them big time.
 Everyone disappoints someone they love.
 It does not mean you are a bad or unworthy person.
 It does not mean that you are not valuable.

 These things are just mistakes, valuable life lessons that will give you wisdom from living and experiencing life.
 They don’t have to be tools you use to harm yourself.